ooper-shlab/URLCache-Swift/README.md

 You should not contact to Apple or SHLab(jp) about any faults caused by my translation.

 **To run this sample app, edit URLCache.plist & Info.plist, according to the image URL you want to load.**
+(CAUTION: The settings need to be valid for all redirected URLs, when the server returns redirection responses.)

 BUILD REQUIREMENTS